sebastian57/JAX-MTP/README.md

 # JAX-MTP
 A Python implementation of the Moment Tensor Potential model with a custom pair-style LAMMPS interface and training code.
 JAX represents the main backbone of the code and allows for efficient computation on GPU hardware. <br>
-Initial inspiration for the JAX backend code was provided by https://github.com/imw-md/motep.git.
+Initial inspiration for the JAX backend code was provided by https://github.com/imw-md/motep.git. <br>
+Testing/Validation was performed using trained potentials provided by:
+-  Acta Materialia 281 (2024) 120423
+-  Acta Materialia 297 (2025) 121319

 ## General Setup for LAMMPS Simulations
 ### Step 1: Python venv